-The apple trees are still quite young, but each year we hope to harvest more and more apples from our orchard.
+Some of the apple trees are over 10 years old at this time, and we continue to replace varieties we are not happy with and some trees that have succumb to winter.
 We have about 1200 trees all on very dwarfing rootstocks.
 The plants are grown in a slender spindle system.
-The spacing is about 4 feet between plants with rows 12 feet apart.
+The spacing ranges between 3 and 6 feet between plants with rows 12 feet apart.

-We have planted several old time favorites, but also have many newer varieties like Honeycrisp, Zestar, Frostbite and the exciting new variety called SweeTango.
-In 2016 we put in a small planting of Minnesota's latest release, MN 55.
-It is an early variety, flavor and texture characteristics similar to Honeycrisp with a long storage life.
+We have planted several old time favorites, but also have many newer varieties like Honeycrisp, Zestar, Frostbite, Kindercrisp and the exciting new variety called SweeTango.
+In 2016 we also put in a small planting of Minnesota's latest release, First Kiss.
+It is an early variety with flavor and texture characteristics similar to Honeycrisp plus a long storage life.